Javliin/Glowsquid/README.md

 One or more Module classes can be present in a module JAR.
 No manifest is required.
 Some packets do not yet have implementations and will not be processed by the event system.

-An example module is provided in the ``modules/example`` folder.
+An example module can be found [here](https://github.com/Javliin/GlowsquidDelayModule).

 ## NOTE
 This project is still a bit of a mess, and I've only recently cleaned it up a bit.
 I plan to slowly improve it in my free time, but for now expect bugs and bad performance.